In an identity, meanings set the agenda.

 Again, in MPP theory importance does not mean meaningful.
 While it is possible – and desirable — to give importance to what is meaningful, as shown, it is also possible to give great importance to the meaningless by demeaning others; as in the case of bullying or – as seen in one of the photos above – by objectifying fellow human beings through wars.

 So why are the definitions and contrast relevant?
 Again, they simplify decision making by telling us which two options will serve us best and which two we should avoid.
-The science behind this conclusion is robust.
+History — both past and present — and the science behind this conclusion are robust.

 Logotherapy maintains that we have choices about our attitudes under all circumstances, choices about things we can change and choices about our attitudes regarding those we cannot change. ~ Joseph B. Fraby